FAQs – Your Frequently Asked Questions About Criterion

 Are you based in the U.K.?

 Yes, we are a U.K. owned company and our offices are in Altrincham, near Manchester.
-Our down products are made Poland with fabric from Japan.
+Our down products are made in Poland.
 This is because there is a history of manufacturing sleeping bags in Poland and of producing the best quality down.
 Pertex our fabric of choice is known as one of the best fabrics to use with down.

 I have never heard about you?
 Are you a new company?